Bounds for standard $L$-functions: Local estimates

 \begin{lemma} Let $\ell \geq 0$.
 There exists $d_0 \geq 0$, depending only upon $\ell$ and $n$, so that for each $\eps > 0$, there exists $C_0 \geq 0$ with the following property.
 Let $\pi$ be a generic tempered irreducible unitary representation of $G$, realized in its Whittaker model $\mathcal{W}(\pi,\psi)$ and with unitary structure defined via the Kirillov model.
 Let $W \in \mathcal{W}(\pi,\psi)$ be a smooth vector.
 Let $(a,k) \in A \times K$.
 Then

 \end{lemma} \begin{proof} This is \cite[Lemma 5.2]{JN19a}.\footnote{The cited result imposes hypotheses that we do not record here: that $\eta$ be small enough, and $N$ large enough.
 These hypotheses are clearly unnecessary.
-It also includes an additional factor $\prod_{i=1}^{n} (a_i + a_i^{-1})^\eps$, which can be absorbed into $\mathcal{G}_{\eps,\ell}$ at the cost of modifying $\eps$ and $\ell$ suitably.} \end{proof} \begin{remark} Lemma \ref{lem:sub-gln:let-ell-geq} is uniform in $\pi$, while standard references, such as \cite[Prop 3.5]{MR2533003}, \cite[\S15]{MR1170566} or \cite[Prop 9]{MR2058615}, give uniformity at most for $\pi$ in a fixed compact set.
+It also includes an additional factor $\prod_{i=1}^{n} (a_i + a_i^{-1})^\eps$, which can be absorbed into $\mathcal{G}_{\eps,\ell}$ by applying the cited result to some suitable $\eps ' < \eps$ and $\ell ' > \ell$.} \end{proof} \begin{remark} Lemma \ref{lem:sub-gln:let-ell-geq} is uniform in $\pi$, while standard references, such as \cite[Prop 3.5]{MR2533003}, \cite[\S15]{MR1170566} or \cite[Prop 9]{MR2058615}, give uniformity at most for $\pi$ in a fixed compact set.
 However, it seems likely that a careful quantification of the proofs of those estimates would recover the conclusion of Lemma \ref{lem:sub-gln:let-ell-geq}. \end{remark}

 \begin{lemma} Let $\underline{\ell} = (\ell_\alpha)_{\alpha \in \Delta}$ be a $\Delta$-tuple of nonnegative integers.
-Set $\ell := \sum_{\alpha \in \Delta} \ell_\alpha$ and $u _{\underline{\ell}} := \prod_{\alpha \in \Delta} X_\alpha^{\ell_\alpha} \in \mathfrak{U}(N)$, where $X_\alpha$ is a basis element for the corresponding root subspace.
+Set $\ell := \sum_{\alpha \in \Delta} \ell_\alpha$ and $u_{\underline{\ell}} := \prod_{\alpha \in \Delta} X_\alpha^{\ell_\alpha} \in \mathfrak{U}(N)$, where $X_\alpha$ is a basis element for the corresponding root subspace.
 There exists $C \geq 0$ so that for all $W \in C^\infty(N \backslash G, \psi)$ and $(a,k) \in A \times K$, we have

-\end{lemma} \begin{proof} This is a step in the proof of \cite[Lemma 2.5.1]{2018arXiv181200053B}. \end{proof} \begin{corollary} For each $\ell \in \mathbb{Z}_{\geq 0}$ there exists $C \geq 0$ so that for all $W \in C^\infty(N \backslash G, \psi)$ and $(a,k) \in A \times K$, we have
+\end{lemma} \begin{proof} This is a step in the proof of \cite[Lemma 2.5.1]{2018arXiv181200053B}. \end{proof} \begin{corollary} For each $\ell \in \mathbb{Z}_{\geq 0}$, there exists $C \geq 0$ so that for all $W \in C^\infty(N \backslash G, \psi)$ and $(a,k) \in A \times K$, we have

 \end{corollary}